banelengemntu123/Eskom24Analyse/README.md

 # EskomDataAnalyser

-EskomDataAnalyser is a Python package with 7 built in functions to calculate the metric data of Eskom's numerical data and to display important data from Eskom related Tweets
+EskomDataAnalyser is a Python package with 7 built in functions to calculate the metric data of Eskom's numerical data and to display important data from Eskom related Tweets.

+Function 1 returns metrics (minimum, maximum, mean, median, variance and standard deviation) of an input list of numerical data.
+Function 2 returns the five number summary (minimum, maximum and the 1st, 2nd and 3rd quartiles) of an input list of numerical data.
+Function 3 returns a list of strings edited into a 'yyyy-mm-dd' format from an input list containing strings in the formate 'yyyy-mm-dd hh:mm:ss'
+Function 4 adds 2 columns to an input dataframe, named 'municipality' and 'hashtags', containing the municipality and hashtags referenced in the tweet found in the 'Tweets' column.
+Function 5 creates a new dataframe using data from an input dataframe.
+The new dataframe returns the number of tweets sent on a specific day.
+Function 6 adds a new column to an input dataframe, named 'Split Tweets', which consists of the string in the column 'Tweets' separated into a list of separated words.
+Function 7 adds a new column to an input dataframe, named 'Without Stop Words', which consists of the string in the column 'Tweets' separated into a list of separated words, excluding any words found in the dictionary defined.

 ## Installation